pyxld-kris/activity__stage-maker__array-sort/README.md

 We're going to be modifying the "modify.mjs" file for this activity!

-Key Concepts: arrays
+Key Concepts: arrays, loops

 ---

 #### GOAL:

-Modify the stage, using an array, to allow your character to reach the goal!
+Sort the steps to allow your character to reach the goal!

-Change the 'stageArray' variable to alter the level!
-Possible array entry values:
-_ 1: Solid Block
-_ 0: Empty Space

 Open the "modify.mjs" file to begin